alanmacdoug/astrowind/src/data/post/dmarc-report-reading-checklist.md

 ---
 publishDate: 2026-09-16
 title: "The DMARC Report Reading Checklist: What to Look At First"
 excerpt: "Aggregate reports arrive as unreadable XML.
-This is the reading order, with the fields that matter, the ones to ignore, and what each finding means for your next move."
+This is a guide to parsing and understanding those files.
+The fields that matter and the ones to ignore, plus, what each finding means strategically."
 category: Deliverability
 tags: [dmarc, reports, email-authentication, dns]
 author: Alan MacDougall
 draft: false
 ---

-Every domain with a DMARC record and a `rua=` address receives aggregate reports, usually daily, from Gmail, Outlook, Yahoo and the rest.
-Almost nobody reads them.
-Not because the information is worthless.
-It is the single most detailed view of who is sending mail as your domain that exists anywhere.
-The problem is that the reports arrive as compressed XML attachments with header names like `auth_results` and `disposition`, and life is short.
+Every domain with a DMARC record and a `rua=` address receives aggregate reports, usually daily, from Gmail, Outlook, Yahoo and other mailbox providers.
+Almost nobody reads them though.
+Not because the information is worthless - in fact, it is the single most detailed view of exactly who is sending mail as your domain.
+The problem is that the reports arrive as compressed XML attachments with header names like `auth_results` and `disposition`.
+Most small businesses just don't have the bandwidth.

-If you have read [the companion piece on what these reports actually are](/understanding-dmarc-reports), you already know the terminology.
-This post is the operational counterpart: a reading order.
-Run down these checks, in sequence, and you will extract ninety percent of the actionable value from any aggregate report in a few minutes.
+If you have read [the guide on what these reports actually are](/understanding-dmarc-reports), you already know the terminology.
+This post is the practical counterpart.
+Run the following checks, in sequence, and you will extract ninety percent of the actionable value from any aggregate report in a few minutes.

-## Before you start: one decision
+## Before you start

 A quick orientation that shapes everything below.
-DMARC aggregate reports come in two flavours of finding: mail that **passes alignment** (sent by senders you have authorised) and mail that **fails it** (everything else).
+DMARC aggregate reports show mail that **passes alignment** (sent by senders you have authorised) and mail that **fails it** (everything else).
 The failing traffic divides again into harmless noise and real problems.
-The reading order below is optimised to get you to the real problems fastest, which means some checks are deliberately skimmed rather than studied.
+The order below is designed to get you to the real problems fastest, which means some checks are deliberately skimmed rather than studied.

 ## 1. Find the totals first

 Every report is anchored by two numbers: how many messages were evaluated, and what proportion passed DMARC.

 Read these before anything else, because they set the scale.
-A domain evaluating 40 messages a day is a different problem universe from one evaluating 40,000.
-And the pass rate is your headline indicator.
-If 95 percent of your traffic passes, you are reading reports to fine-tune.
-If 40 percent passes, you are reading them to find out what is broken, and the rest of this checklist becomes urgent rather than routine.
+The pass rate is your headline indicator.
+If 95 percent of your traffic passes, you are reading reports to fine-tune authentication and delivery.
+If 40 percent passes, you are reading them to find out what is broken, and the rest of this checklist becomes urgent instead of routine.

-A healthy domain with correctly configured senders typically shows near-total passing once legitimate senders are aligned.
+A healthy domain with correctly configured authentication records typically shows near-total passing once legitimate senders are aligned.
 Widespread failure on your own legitimate mail means a configuration problem, not spoofing.
 Skip to check 4.

 ## 2. Group by sender, not by message

 Reports list each source IP, but you should not be reading them individually.
 Group the results by the reported sending domain (`header.from` combined with the reverse-DNS of the source).
-This collapses thousands of rows into a handful of senders with volumes and pass rates attached.
+This collapses potentially thousands of rows into a handful of senders with volumes and pass rates attached.

 For each sender, one question: **is this mine, and should it be?**